tonyfischetti/assertr/README.md

 extract the columns to test the predicate function on.

-`assertr` also offers three (so far) predicate functions designed to be used with the `assert` and `assert_rows` functions:
+`assertr` also offers four (so far) predicate functions designed to be used with the `assert` and `assert_rows` functions:

 - `not_na` - that checks if an element is not NA